codingdesigner/Survival-Kit/README.markdown

   2. A set of **[Sass](http://sass-lang.com/)** mixins and patterns.
   3. A flexible and comprehensive **Sass workflow** that focuses on giving you a ton of tools, but makes very few assumptions on how you'll use them.
 Keep your css as clean as you like, go mobile first, or build a very custom responsive site.
   4. Your favorite open source **javascript libraries**.
 But you don't need them all, all the time.
 The Survival Kit keeps them in a "side drawer" and you can experiment or use them as you need them.
+  5. A set of templates for creating [Style Tiles](tktktk), a very useful tool for conveying design concepts to clients.

 ## Using the Survival Kit